uviclibraries/gen-ai-research/3-idea-generation.md

 - How to **summarize safely** (tool limits, chunking, verification).

 ## Before you start
-Open one tool: Perplexity, Copilot, ChatGPT, Gemini, Claude, or Meta.ai (any is fine).
+Open one tool: Copilot, Gemini, ChatGPT, Perplexity, or Claude (any is fine).
 > **Safety:** Don’t paste confidential/personal data.
 Redact names/emails/IDs (e.g., `[Researcher_A]`, `[Email_1]`).

 ---